zbirenbaum/copilot.lua/README.md

 ### workspace_folders

 Workspace folders improve Copilot's suggestions.
-By default, the root_dir is used as a wokspace_folder.
+By default, the root_dir is used as a workspace_folder.

 Additional folders can be added through the configuration as such: